Viir/bots/guide/eve-online/eve-online-mining-bot.md

 + `module-to-activate-always` : Text found in tooltips of ship modules that should always be active.
 For example: "shield hardener".
 + `hide-when-neutral-in-local` : Should we hide when a neutral or hostile pilot appears in the local chat?
 The only supported values are `no` and `yes`.

-To combine multiple settings, use a comma (,) to separate the individual assignments.
+When using more than one setting, start a new line for each setting in the text input field.
 Here is an example of a complete settings string:

 ```
-unload-station-name = Noghere VII - Moon 15, module-to-activate-always = shield hardener, module-to-activate-always = afterburner
+unload-station-name = Noghere VII - Moon 15
+module-to-activate-always = shield hardener
+module-to-activate-always = afterburner
 ```

 ----